wdporter/i-am-that-vuepress/75-in-peace-and-silence-you-grow/readme.md

 **Q:**&ensp;I am not concerned with the inner *guru*, only with the one that shows the way.
 There are people who believe that without a *guru*, <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span> is inaccessible.
-They are ever in search of the right *guru*, changing one for another.
+They are ever in search of the right *guru*, changeïng one for another.
 Of what value are such *guru*s?

 **M:**&ensp;They are temporary, time-bounded *guru*s.